Gleaning & Food-Systems Coordinator UpRoot Colorado

 - Job type Full-Time

-UpRoot Colorado (UpRoot) increases the nutrition security of Coloradans by harvesting and redistributing surplus, nutrient-dense foods while supporting the resilience of farmers.
+UpRoot Colorado (UpRoot) increases the nutrition security of Colorado residents by harvesting and redistributing surplus, nutrient-dense foods while supporting the resilience of farmers.

 We envision a mindful, humane and equitable Colorado food system where everyone has access to locally-produced, nutrient-dense foods; where people are more connected to the sources of our food; and where farmers are valued for who they are: a cornerstone of our society.

-Benefits: ICHRA healthcare stipend.
-Paid sick time.
+- Current benefits: Healthcare stipend.
+Paid vacation time.
+Paid sick leave.
 Paid holidays.
-Colorado SecureSavings Roth IRA.
+Colorado SecureSavings.
 Technology stipend.
-Mileage reimbursement of $0.35 per mile for role-specific duties.
-Flexible work schedule November–May.
+Mileage reimbursement of $0.35/mile for role-specific duties.

-Gleaning & Food-Systems Coordinators are responsible for our Gleaning Initiative in specific geographic regions of Colorado: conducting outreach; recruiting and managing volunteers; connecting with farm partners and potential farm partners; coordinating and leading gleaning events to harvest surplus food from local farms and fruit trees; connecting and collaborating with hunger-relief partners; coordinating the distribution of gleaned food; performing organizing, equity, and advocacy work; writing, editing and sharing communications; educating the community about our food-system.
+Our Gleaning & Food-Systems Coordinators (Coordinator) are responsible for our Gleaning Initiative in specific geographic regions of Colorado: conducting outreach; recruiting and managing volunteers; connecting with farm partners and potential farm partners; coordinating and leading gleaning events to harvest surplus food from local farms and fruit trees; connecting and collaborating with hunger-relief partners; coordinating the distribution of gleaned food; performing organizing, equity, and advocacy work; writing, editing and sharing communications; educating the community about our food-system.
 Thanks to grant funding, this will be the first time the Metro Denver coordinator position is a full-time (hourly), year-round role.